A Finance major hones his skills in the Business school’s trading room and then interns with a Wall Street financial

 Stories like these are common at Ithaca College, which excels at getting students ready for their futures.
-There are two keys to that readiness: what you know and your ability to put that knowledge into action.
-Ithaca College will help you develop both.
+There are three keys to that readiness: theory, practice, and performance.
+At IC, you’ll learn from all three.

 You’ll choose from more than 100 degree programs in the Schools of Business, Communications, Health Sciences and Human Performance, Humanities and Sciences, and Music.
 If you’re undecided about your major—as many students are—our Exploratory Program will introduce you to a range of opportunities and provide the academic advising and support you need to choose the major that’s right for you.
 Students routinely double-major, double-minor, and combine fields of study in intriguing ways—Philosophy and Marketing, Biochemistry and French, and many others—tailoring their learning to fit their interests and career goals.

 You’ll learn in small classes taught by faculty who are accomplished scholars and passionate teachers who will become partners on your educational journey.
 You’ll conduct research with faculty, intern in your fields of interest, participate in field work and performances, and create projects that provide the kind of practical, hands-on experience that makes employers and graduate schools take notice.

-And you’ll benefit from some of the finest facilities you’ll find on a college campus.
+You will benefit from some of the finest facilities you’ll find on a college campus.
 The Park Center for Business and Sustainable Enterprise features a sophisticated trading room with the same software and real-time transaction capability found on Wall Street.
 Production studios in the School of Communications offer high-tech resources that would make some media outlets envious.
 Students learn science by doing science, using the same instruments as professionals.
-Students in the humanities and sciences put theory into practice through a wide variety of experiential learning activities.
+Students in the Humanities and Sciences put theory into practice through a wide variety of experiential learning activities.
 Performance spaces for music and theatre arts offer world-class acoustics and ambience.

 Join a vibrant learning community